How long does it take to get a tooth pulled?

 In the case where you feel fine after your procedure, the above events can probably all be accomplished in 10 minutes or less.

-How long will your extraction appointment need to be?
+Bottom line, how long will your extraction appointment need to be?

-Time needed for a dental extraction. | |
+The time needed for a dental extraction. | |

 ---|---|